buckmaxwell/maxwellbuck.com/site/WELCOME-TO-THE-ANT-HILL.md

-# I think we should be more ant like
+# I think we should be more ant-like!

 I recently moved to New York City, and since I've been here, I've watched 3 docu mentaries about ants.
 I cannot lie, the city reminds me of an ant hill.
 Ever b